• Courses

 • Google keeps the GA4 templates updated

-• It is easier to manage tags for non-developer because you don’t need to mess with the code
+• It is easier to manage tags for non-developers because you don’t need to mess with the code

 • The probability of error is lower when you work with a template